Best Things to do in Fort William with Kids

 The Jacobite steam train is one of the most famous train journeys in the world, thanks to its role as the Hogwarts Express in the Harry Potter movies.
 Harry Potter fans flock to Fort William for a chance to ride the Harry Potter steam train and are treated to some of the best train scenery in the world.

-The highlight for most riders is crossing the Glenfinnan Viaduct, the famous bridge to Hogwarts.
+The highlight for most Harry Potter fans is crossing the Glenfinnan Viaduct, the famous bridge to Hogwarts.
 You’ll know it’s coming as the excitement level on the train rises and people crowd the windows for a picture.
 And rightfully so; it’s a magnificent bridge in an amazing setting from a famous movie.
 What more could you ask for?

 In addition to the Glenfinnan Viaduct, the Jacobite train runs past Ben Nevis (the tallest mountain in the UK), Loch Morar (the deepest freshwater loch in Britain) and the Loch Nevis (the deepest saltwater loch).
 The mountain, loch and ocean scenery in between these highlights is breathtaking and is a must-see.

-We paid £62 pounds on the Scotrail line for our family of four vs the £186 the Jacobite would have cost – that’s exactly 1/3 of the price.
-We wanted to be on the Jacobite for the full Harry Potter experience, as I’m sure you will too, but the Scotrail option was pretty sweet.
+By booking regular train service on the Scotrail line, we paid roughly 1/3 of what the Jacobite would have cost.
+We would have preferred to be on the Jacobite for the full Harry Potter experience, as I’m sure you will too, but the Scotrail option was a pretty sweet backup plan.

-If your heart is set on the Jacobite, but they are sold out, you can often snag tickets as part of an organized tour.
+If your heart is set on the Jacobite, but tickets are sold out, you can often find tickets as part of an organized tour.
 GetYourGuide has a bunch of different options to choose from.

 How to See the Hogwarts Express Cross the Glenfinnan Viaduct

-There is a marked path to a viewpoint from the Visitor Centre, but this viewpoint is a long way from the viaduct.
-I can’t imagine the views are very good from here.
+There is a marked path to a viewpoint from the visitor centre, but it is farther from the viaduct than the hillside viewpoints described below.

 This path is wide, flat and paved and is suitable for any fitness level.
 Soon you will leave the paved path through a gate on the left.
 Here the path becomes gravel and uphill.
 It doesn’t take long before you climb to a height where you can see the train tracks, so stake out a vantage point which you like and park yourself there.

-Assuming you are there for a train coming from Fort William to Mallaig (as we were), the train will be coming towards you.
+Assuming you are there to watch a train coming from Fort William to Mallaig (as we were), the train will be coming towards you.
 You will be able to hear it slightly before you see it, allowing you to get your camera ready.
-The train will slow down on the bridge allowing for people on and off the train to get some good pictures.
+The Hogwarts Express (I mean, Jacobite) train will slow down on the bridge allowing for people on and off the train to get some good pictures.

 Hiking Beyond the Glenfinnan Viaduct

-There was a beautiful picture of the Glenfinnan Viaduct in the loft we rented in Fort William.
-It looked down on the Viaduct with Loch Shiel in the background.
-We wondered how to get this picture of the bridge to Hogwarts…
+There was a beautiful photo of the Glenfinnan Viaduct in the loft we rented in Fort William.
+It looked down on the viaduct with Loch Shiel in the background, and we wondered how to find that same view…

-Looking at the hiking trails in the area on our hiking app, we noticed that the trail up the valley continues past the little spur trail to the viewpoint.
-We figured this valley would be where the beautiful picture was taken and we were right.
+Looking at the map for the Glenfinnan Viaduct Viewpoint hiking trail on AllTrails, we noticed the trail continues on past the viaduct viewpoint.
+We figured this would be where the beautiful picture was taken and we were right.

-image of kids walking in long grass with mountains all around near Glenfinnan Viaduct Scotland
+two young kids walk in long grass with mountains all around near Glenfinnan Viaduct Scotland.

 Halfway up the hill are a couple of benches with great views of the viaduct, making it a great place to have a picnic lunch after watching the Harry Potter steam train go by.
 It’s at the top of this hill that we believe the photo was taken and it’s one of the best spots for photographs of the Glenfinnan Viaduct.